 How do I get my SVNR?

 Usually, people get their SVNR automatically when they sign up for public health insurance.
 But if you're signing up for private insurance, then the system is a little different.
-You will have to request the SVNR yourself.
+You or your employer will have to request the SVNR.

-Luckily, if you're signing up for private insurance with Feather, we handle this step to you.
+Luckily, if you’re signing up for private insurance, we’ve simplified this step for you.
+Use the link below to request your SVNR.
 Your SVNR will be sent to you by post at your registered address.
+Please note that this can take up to 2 weeks.